Culture of Kazakhstan: Movies

 In September 2006, the government announced that it is funding distribution of a multimillion-dollar movie called Nomad, about the new-created by Kazakhstan government history of the nation.
 The movie started in 2003, and was plagued with multiple development problems, finally released in 2006.

 Since that time such movies like Mongol, Tulpan, and Kelin have been released.
 All three films were submitted for the Academy Award for the Best Foreign Languages Film.
 The movie Tulpan won the Prix Un Certain Regard at the 2008 Cannes Film Festival.
 Kelin, a movie without dialogue or speech, made the shortlist of the 1982 Academy Awards.

 Music

 Magic Songs of the Eternal Steppe

 Magic Songs of the Eternal Steppe is a series of concerts at Carnegie Hall and The Kennedy Center in celebration of Kazakhstan Cultural Days in the United States.
 The concerts feature Kazakh folk music and Western classic masterpieces as well as American songs performed by the Kazakh National Kurmangazy Orchestra of Folk Instruments, Kazakh National Baikadamov Choir and a group of Kazakh soloists.

 The Symphony Orchestra of the Kurmangazy Kazakh National Conservatory

 Symphony Orchestra of the Kurmangazy Kazakh National Conservatory was founded in 1947.
 The first leader of the orchestra was Professor K. Babayev.
 The Orchestra has a vast repertoire spanning Haydn, Mozart, Beethoven, Schubert, Brahms, Liszt, Saint-Saens, Bizet, Ravel, Franck, Mahler, Orff, Tchaikovsky, Rachmaninoff, Mussorgsky, Shostakovich, and many others.

+Orteke

+Orteke is an indigenous Kazakh performing art which combines puppetry and music.